 4. Sanchi Stupa, Madhya Pradesh

-Located on a hilltop at Sanchi in the Raisen District of Madhya Pradesh, the Sanchi Stupa was built between the 3rd century BC and 12th century AD.
+Located on a hilltop at Sanchi in the Raisen District of Madhya Pradesh, the Sanchi Stupa was built between the 3rd century BC and the 12th century AD.
 This ancient temple of India is supposed to be one of the oldest stone structures in India.
-It was built under the supervision of emperor Ashoka’s wife and daughter.
+It was built under the supervision of Emperor Ashoka’s wife and daughter.
 It has a large hemispherical dome, surrounded by four gateways called Toranas.
-These four intricately designed gateways face four different directions, each symbolising love, trust, courage and peace.
+These four intricately designed gateways face four different directions, each symbolising love, trust, courage, and peace.

 The magnificence of this stone structure lies in its size— 16 metres high and 37 metres wide.
 It preserves the relics of the Buddha and has also garnered itself a place on the list of UNESCO World Heritage Sites.